Sam Trammell: Career

 Trammell has worked in theater, Broadway, Off-Broadway, film, and television.
 His stage credits include a Tony Award-nominated performance in Ah, Wilderness! at Lincoln Center.
 Off-Broadway, he starred in Dealer's Choice, My Night with Reg, If Memory Serves, and Ancestral Voices, as well as in Kit Marlowe at the Joseph Papp Public Theater.

 Trammell's big break came when he landed the role of Sam Merlotte on the HBO series True Blood.
 In 2013, he played Darrell Mackey in the drama film White Rabbit.
 He played Hazel (Shailene Woodley)'s father, Michael Lancaster, in the 2014 film The Fault in Our Stars, based on the novel of the same name by John Green.

 In 2019, Trammell starred in the Netflix horror-drama series, The Order.

-He played Vice-president Benjamin Hayes in the final season of Homeland who is signed in as Commander-in-chief after the sitting President is killed.
+He played vice president Benjamin Hayes in the final season of Homeland who is sworn in as commander-in-chief after the sitting president is killed.

 Personal life

 Trammell met actress Missy Yager in 2003 while performing theatre in New York City.
 The couple's twin sons were born in August 2011.
+The couple later parted ways at an unknown time.

 He has been in a relationship with actress Emmanuelle Chriqui since 2020.